 Other Campus Operations

 Any changes in operations will be announced closer to the start of the spring semester, though Central Services is expected to operate normally.

 Off-campus students should NOT have packages delivered to the College but should have them delivered to their off-campus address.
 If a student’s off-campus address does not have a mailbox, the student should go to the Chestertown Post Office and obtain a PO box to receive mail and packages.

-Transportation Services will also be providing shuttle service to students who plan to reside on campus in the fall, from the following: PHL, BWI and Dulles airports, as well as from New Carrollton Station and the Wilmington Train Station in Delaware.
+Transportation Services will also be providing shuttle service to students who reside on campus in the spring, from the following: PHL, BWI and Dulles airports, as well as from New Carrollton Station and the Wilmington Train Station in Delaware.
 Shuttle service will only be available at the beginning and the end of the semester, and during any breaks.
 Please contact Transportation@washcoll.edu to make a shuttle reservation or with questions.
-The weekend shuttle will not be running during the 2021 fall semester.
+The weekend shuttle will not be running during the 2022 spring semester.

 The CPG-approved transportation policies are as follows:

 - All College owned, leased, or contracted vehicles used for official College business may now be used at their normal capacity

 - Trip leaders should ensure that they keep accurate records of passengers in the event that contact notification is necessary

 - We encourage trip leaders to check with passengers ahead of the trip to determine if there is anyone who is not comfortable with a full occupancy vehicle and, if so, to consider alternate measures (an additional vehicle to allow for lower occupancy, open windows, etc.).
 A reminder that those using personal vehicles for official College business are not covered by the College's insurance policy.

 - Cleaning and disinfecting supplies will be provided in each vehicle.
 Upon completion of the trip, the trip leader should ensure that all high-touch surfaces have been cleaned with the provided supplies which are EPA approved.
 We encourage them to clean before the start of the trip as well.